Lordfirespeed/NuGet-GameLib-Dehumidifier/README.md

 They are invaluable to modders as they significantly reduce the complexity of configuring CI/CD for their projects without violating copyright laws or Steam terms of service by redistributing proprietary intellectual property.

+### What's with the name 'Dehumidifier'?

+Because I have an elite sense of humour (I am not interested in differences of opinion at this time) - I like to imagine that this project 'condenses' the Steam games into their GameLibs packages.

 ### Why build this utility?

 A large collection of GameLibs is maintained by modding communities and the [BepInEx organisation](https://github.com/BepInEx).